apache/couchdb/src/docs/src/api/database/find.rst

     :>json object index: Index used to fulfill the query.
     :>json object selector: Query selector used.
     :>json object opts: Query options used.
+    :>json object mrargs: Arguments passed to the underlying view.
     :>json number limit: Limit parameter used.
     :>json number skip: Skip parameter used.
     :>json array fields: Fields to be returned by the query.
-    :>json object range: Range parameters passed to the underlying view.
+    :>json boolean partitioned: The database is partitioned or not.

     :code 200: Request completed successfully
     :code 400: Invalid request